 What Is Acupuncture and Clinical Research?

-Acupuncture is a therapeutic modality that originated in traditional Chinese medicine (TCM) more than 2,000 years ago and is now widely practiced as part of modern integrative healthcare.
-It involves the insertion of very fine, sterile needles into specific points on the body to regulate physiological function, relieve pain, and promote healing.
+Method and indications: It involves the insertion of very fine, sterile needles into specific points on the body to regulate physiological function, relieve pain, and promote healing.
 In contemporary clinical settings, acupuncture is used to treat a wide range of conditions, including musculoskeletal pain, neuropathy, headaches, stress-related disorders, digestive dysfunction, and chronic disease management.

-From a biomedical perspective, acupuncture is understood to influence the nervous system, immune response, and local tissue circulation.
+Modern understanding: From a biomedical perspective, acupuncture is understood to influence the nervous system, immune response, and local tissue circulation.
 Research has demonstrated that acupuncture can stimulate the release of endogenous opioids, modulate neurotransmitters such as serotonin and dopamine, and activate brain regions involved in pain processing and emotional regulation.
 These mechanisms help explain why acupuncture is effective not only for pain relief but also for improving sleep, reducing anxiety, and supporting overall functional recovery.

 Clinical research on acupuncture has grown substantially over the past several decades.
 Randomized controlled trials, systematic reviews, and neuroimaging studies have evaluated its safety and effectiveness across many medical conditions.
 Evidence from large-scale studies supports acupuncture as a safe and evidence-based treatment for chronic pain conditions such as low back pain, neck pain, osteoarthritis, and migraine.
 In the United States, acupuncture is increasingly integrated into hospitals, rehabilitation centers, and multidisciplinary pain management programs.